 The THP submitter shall provide notice by letter to all other landowners within 1,000 feet downstream of the THP boundary whose ownership adjoins or includes a Class I, II, or IV watercourse(s) which receives surface drainage from the proposed timber operations.
 The notice shall request that the THP submitter be advised of surface domestic water use from the watercourse, within the THP or within 1,000 feet downstream of the THP boundary.
 When required to notice by letter, publication shall also be given one time by the THP submitter in a newspaper of general circulation in the area affected by the proposed project.
 Such letter and publication shall notify the party of the proposed timber operation and describe its legal location and identify the name, if any, of the watercourse it may effect.
-The letter and publication shall request a response by the property owner within ten days of the post-marked date on the letter or the date of publication as appropriate.
-The RPF may propose, with justification and explanation, an exemption to such notification requirements, and the Director may agree.
+The letter and publication shall request a response by the property owner within ten days of the post-marked date on the letter or the date of publication requirements, and the Director may agree.
 Copies of either notice, proof of service and publication, and any responses shall be attached to the THP when submitted.
 If domestic use is noted, the plan shall contain mitigations necessary to protect domestic water use.
 The plan shall not be submitted until ten days after the above notification(s) have been done.